Top 10 Best Invoicing Software for Freelancers

 If you prefer to keep physical backups of your invoices, you’ll appreciate BillQuick’s printing feature.

-Pricing starts from as little as $19.95 a user per month, which isn’t bad considering the features on offer.
+Pricing starts from as little as $19.95 per user per month, which isn’t bad considering the offers' features.

 9 – Chargebee